 The anagen phase typically lasts for around 30-45 days, after which the lashes enter the catagen phase and begin to shed.
 The shedding phase can last for up to two weeks before new lashes start to grow in their place.
 During this process, it's essential to care for your natural lashes and keep them healthy to ensure optimal growth.

 Eyelashes generally spend around 30 to 45 days in the Anagen/growth phase of the cycle, and for that entire time they are growing.
 Interestingly, only 15% of lower eyelashes and 40% of upper eyelashes are in the Anagen phase at the same time.

 Once the Catagen stage has finished completely, the Telogen or resting phase begins.
 This is the point in the growth cycle of your lashes when they are full size, and the follicle has completely shrunk.
-From this point forward, it’s business as usual for your lashes and, if you are healthy in yourself and your lashes are taken care of properly, the resting phase can last for as much as 100 days before they start falling out.
+It's normal to lose up to 5 natural lashes per day during this phase.

 Although you can’t stop the natural growth cycle of your eyelashes, there are a few things you can do to ensure your lashes have the chance of having as long a life as possible.